dotNetkow/guest-writer/articles/2019-09-12-ionic-auth-connect.markdown

 [Ionic Auth Connect](https://ionicframework.com/auth-connect) makes it easy to add secure authentication to any Ionic app running on iOS, Android, or the web.
 Using a simple, powerful API, it handles logging in and/or registering a user with an authentication provider (such as Auth0) using industry-standard OAuth/OpenId Connect.

+> Note: Auth Connect requires an [Ionic Native Enterprise Edition](https://ionicframework.com/docs/enterprise) key in order to install and use the Ionic Auth Connect plugin.
+Enterprise Edition includes a reliable set of Native APIs & functionality that you can use in your Ionic app, quality controlled and maintained by the Ionic Team.
+If you are interested in acquiring a key or learning more, please [contact Ionic](https://ionicframework.com/enterprise/contact).

-## What Will We Build?
+## What Will You Build?

-In this tutorial, we’ll use the Ionic Framework’s UI components to create a Login page and a Home page within an Ionic Angular app.
-With just a few lines of code, we’ll secure the Home page by adding Auth0 login/logout functionality using the Auth Connect native plugin.
+In this tutorial, you’ll use the Ionic Framework’s UI components to create a Login page and a Home page within an Ionic Angular app.
+With just a few lines of code, you’ll secure the Home page by adding Auth0 login/logout functionality using the Auth Connect native plugin.
 Here’s what the complete app looks like in action:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/L04P2ydnUB4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>